 Companion Plants for Zucchini For Better Yields

-Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image
+Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 Fresh zucchini with green leaf and flower.
 Isolated on white background

-Zucchini can be planted a few inches from the base of your legume trellises, leaving enough room for both the bean and zucchini plants to grow.
+Zucchini can be planted a few inches from the base of your legume trellises, leaving enough room for the bean and zucchini plants to grow.

-The zucchini plants shade the ground with its large leaves.
+The zucchini plants shade the ground with their large leaves.
 Those broad big leaves help cool the soil and retain moisture.
 The boisterous growth of the zucchini plant will also help shade out weeds.

 Corn and zucchini also enjoy the same type of growing conditions.

 Corn, beans and zucchini growing as companions in a garden.
-A stake in the ground reads "Three Sisters"
+A stake in the ground reads "Three Sisters".

 Squash bugs, squash vine borers, cucumber beetles, and aphids are all repelled by radishes.
 By planting a few radishes around the edge of your garden bed, you can stop them in their tracks.